BFEdev/BFE.dev-solutions/problem/implement-quick-sort_en.md

 It works as follow:
 1. Partition the array.
  - Take any random element inside the input array (let's name it as **pivot**).
  - Place the pivot in such a way that the elements towards the _left_ of pivot are _smaller_ while the elements to _right_ of pivot are _greater_ than it.

 2. Once the pivot is in place, treat the subarrays to the left and right of pivot as their own arrays and recursively repeat step 1 and step 2.
 3. The base case of recursion is subarrays with _zero_ or _one_ element.

 > recursion is the terms which refers to a function calling itself.
 [See this example](https://bigfrontend.dev/problem/Generate-Fibonacci-Number-with-recursion).
-In order to prevent a function from infinitely calling itself, we need to add an exit condition.
-This condition is referred to as _base case_.
+To prevent a function from infinitely calling itself, we need to add an exit condition.
+This condition is _base case_.

 ### Steps to Partition the array
 - Assume the _pivot_ to be the **last** element of the array.
 So `pivotIndex` is `arr.length - 1`
-- Take two pointer, `leftPointer`,starting at left most value of the array i.e `0` and `rightPointer`, starting at right most value of array, _excluding_ pivot i.e `arr.length - 2`.
+- Take two pointer, `leftPointer` and `rightPointer`. `leftPointer` starts at left most value of the array (`0`) and `rightPointer`, starts at right most value of array, _excluding_ pivot ( `arr.length - 2`).
 - Compare the value at `leftPointer` with _pivot_.
 Move the `leftPointer` one step towards right **only** if _pivot_ is greater than value at `leftPointer`.
 - Once the `leftPointer` stops, activate the `rightPointer`.
 - Compare the value at `rightPointer` with _pivot_.
 Move the `rightPointer` one step towards left **only** if value at _rightPointer_ is greater the _pivot_.
 - Once the `rightPointer` has stopped, we reach a crossroads.
 If the `leftPointer` is beyond or equal to `rightPointer`, break out of the loop and move to the last step.
+Otherwise,
-Otherwise, swap the values at `leftPointer` and `rightPointer`, increment the `leftPointer` and repeat the above _three_ steps.
+      - swap the values at `leftPointer` and `rightPointer`,
+      - increment the `leftPointer`, and
+      - repeat the above _three_ steps.
 - Swap the value at `leftPointer` with _pivot_ and return the `leftPointer`.

-> Note: Placing the _pivot_ at right place do not essentially mean the elements towards left and right of pivot are now sorted.
-It just signifies whatever lies to left of _pivot_ is _smaller_ than it, whatever lies on right is _greater_ than it.
+> Note: Placing the _pivot_ at right place does not mean the elements towards left and right of pivot are now sorted.
+It signifies whatever lies to left of _pivot_ is _smaller_ than it, whatever lies on right is _greater_ than it.

 ```